Why did we create our bootstrap market gardening model? Well, one dictionary definitions 'bootstrap' this way:

 I think those definitions are the essence of our small farm approach.
 Suzie and I found a way to start up our market garden without a lot of money or equipment.
 In fact our customers helped us with money to launch the business!
 You can do the same thing if you follow our approach.

 Suzie and I are on that path right now.
-We are building a small farm business that will provide us a good full-time living.
-And when we are ready to 'hang it up' we will be able to sell that business to help fund our retirement (no rush, though, I like doing this stuff!).
+We are building a small farm business that will provide us with a good full-time living.
+And when we are ready to 'hang it up' we will be able to sell that business to help fund our retirement ( no rush, though, I like doing this stuff! ).

-In my 'straight job' I do strategic planning and process analysis and design, and I'm considered an expert in performance management (I once wrote a book about that topic).
+In my 'straight job' I did business planning and process analysis and improvement, and I'm considered an expert in performance management (I once wrote a book about that topic).
 So it was natural for me to want to document what we were doing, and to want to pass it along to others.

-Let me show you the key elements of the New Terra Farm Bootstrap Market Garden that took us from ‘beginners’ to ‘winners’ in one year.
+Let me show you the key elements of New Terra Farm Bootstrap Market Gardening that took us from ‘beginners’ to ‘winners’ in one year.